-(1) This failure is a hidden sudden failure, which will not occur obvious plastic deformation before fatigue failure, and is brittle fracture.
+(1) This type of failure is a sudden and unexpected failure that occurs without noticeable plastic deformation before fatigue failure and is characterized by brittle fracture.

-(2) Fatigue failure belongs to low stress cycle delayed fracture.
+(2) Fatigue failure is a type of low stress cycle delayed fracture.

-(4) Fatigue forms can be classified according to different methods.
+(4) Fatigue forms can be classified in several ways.

-According to the stress state, there are bending fatigue, torsion fatigue, tension and compression fatigue, contact fatigue and composite fatigue;
+According to stress state, fatigue forms include bending fatigue, torsion fatigue, tension and compression fatigue, contact fatigue, and composite fatigue.

-According to the stress level and fracture life, there are high cycle fatigue and low cycle fatigue.
+Based on stress level and fracture life, fatigue can be further classified into high cycle fatigue and low cycle fatigue.